geoconnections-rjc/RLC_DOCS/docs/pond_loop.md

 **Heating Rate per Acre:** The rate of heat extraction (tons) divided by the area of the reservoir (acres).
 This value should be less than 10 tons/acre in heating mode.

-**System Rn Fraction:** A measure of equipment run-time during the design month in heating (January), expressed as a decimal.
+**System Run Fraction:** A measure of equipment run-time during the design month in heating (January), expressed as a decimal.
 A 0.600 run fraction means that the equipment will run approximately 60% of the time during the design month.
 Run fraction is a function of equipment capacity as it relates to building load and weather data for the geographical location.

 **Total Loop Length:** The total pipe length required to maintain the minimum entering water temperature given the parameters used to design the Pond Loop in the heating mode.